Nisanisa7/React-Telegram/README.md

 ## About The Project

-The Hiring Channel Web is a Website that contains data from Company and Engineer, which is made for Engineers to enter their profiles so that Companies can searching for Engineers that match their specifications.
+Telegram clone is a chatting aplication. that help you to communicate with your friends

 ### Built With